Symbiosis – Bangladesh

 Community participation in the project activities has exceeded expectations and the project continues to make a real and sustainable positive impact in the locality.

 Bangladesh Technical Training Program (TTIS)

-This well-established program provides vocational training, empowerment and improved socio-economic status and health to women (and a few men) over a wide area of northern Bangladesh although it is centred in Mymensingh.
-The focus of the project is to equip participants with vocational skills in sewing and related skills such as block batik and hand printing, which enables them to earn an income at home or working in the garment factories.
+This well-established program provides vocational training, empowerment and improved socio-economic status and health to women (and a few men) over a wide area of northern Bangladesh (although it is centred in Mymensingh).
+The focus of the project is to equip participants with vocational skills in sewing and related skills such as block batik and hand printing, which enables them to earn an income at home or by working in the garment factories.

-Each year around 400 trainees receive training in basic (village level) sewing, and a number of these progress further to graduate in block batik and hand printing techniques.
+Each year around 400 trainees receive training in basic (village level) sewing.
+A number of them progress further to graduate in block batik and hand printing techniques.
 The skills gained enable the participants to earn an income as well as make clothes for their families.
 As with the JRDP, the TTIS project is holistic, with the participants being members of savings groups and taking part in workshops on women’s rights, health education, child nutrition and related topics.
 Many have taken small loans through the savings groups to buy sewing machines and materials.